The Fast Break – Victoria

 Soil moisture probe data can be accessed in real time at Agriculture Victoria’s soil moisture monitoring website.

-Map of Victoria showing modelled plant available moisture (%).
-Three sites have increased, and most southern pastures have decreased.
+Map of Victoria showing modelled plant-available moisture (%).
+Little change in northern probes but many southern pastures have declined.

 Probes from Agriculture Victoria, Dookie Land Management Group, Gecko Clan, Perennial Pasture Systems, Gippsland Agriculture Group, Murrayville Landcare and Riverine Plains Inc. networks.